robo9k/worldofpadman-beryllium/release/readme.txt

     This file will be overwritten on several events.

     :: g_truePing
-    Taken from the unlagged code, will do exactly the same.
+    Taken from the Unlagged code, will do exactly the same.
     Read their readme if you wish to known more.

     :: be_chatFlags